-Frisco sits in Summit County, which has been a leader in clean energy and climate action.
+Town of Frisco sits in Summit County, which has been a leader in clean energy and climate action.
 The Town of Frisco Energy Action Plan builds upon that work and is closely tied to the 2018 Summit Community Climate Action Plan.
 This plan set aspirational energy efficiency and renewable energy goals to complement the renewable energy sources Xcel Energy is already adding to the electric grid.
-Frisco's Energy Action Plan positions Frisco as a leader in Colorado and in Summit County, with a goal that drives the Town toward significant lower greenhouse gas (GHG) emissions.
+The Town of Frisco Energy Action Plan positions Frisco as a leader in Colorado and in Summit County, with a goal that drives the Town toward significant lower greenhouse gas (GHG) emissions.